Ivruix/DifEv/README.md

 # DifEv
 This is a simple implementation of [differential evolution](https://en.wikipedia.org/wiki/Differential_evolution) algorithm.
-It's written in python without use of any external libraries.
+It's written in python without using any external libraries.

 ## Installation
 You can either download this repo, or use pip to install it with this command: